Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter018.md

 The northern road stretched ahead like an invitation to discovery, and for the first time in days, Lin felt completely certain they'd made the right choice.

-The first refugee camp appeared two days into their journey, a sprawling collection of makeshift shelters pressed against the southern edge of Millbrook village like a desperate plea for sanctuary.
+The first refugee camp appeared two days into their journey, a sprawling collection of makeshift shelters pressed against the southern edge of Mittenwald village like a desperate plea for sanctuary.
 Smoke from cook fires mixed with the acrid smell of too many people living in too little space, while autumn rain turned the camp into a maze of mud and misery.

 "Light preserve us," Greta breathed, her knightly training warring with the reality of systematic displacement.
 "How many people?"